ohnotnow/claude-skill-editor/README.md

 The Claude Desktop app lets you install skills but gives you no way to edit them afterwards.
 Want to fix a typo?
 Re-upload a zip.
 Every time.
 The files are buried under two levels of UUID directories, so good luck finding them by hand.

+Also, even on the CLI I get annoyed having to type `vim ~/.claude/skills/....` realising I've forgotten the name, `ls`, `vim ...`.

 This tool finds your installed skills, lists them, and lets you pick one to edit.
 It handles both the Desktop app's UUID maze and the CLI's simpler `~/.claude/skills/` folder.

 ## Getting started